Making Change Stick: How to Get Mainframe Teams Onboard with New Strategies, Processes, and Tools

 - Show examples of the new functionality in a real-world usage scenario.
 For example, for starting the DevOps pipeline, we showed an example of deploying a code change, paying attention to the relevant details, and we walked them through everything in the solution step-by-step.

 - Explain how it works under the hood.
 This was the client’s engineers’ favorite part.
 For them it was much easier to get used to a new solution after they knew how it was created and how it worked.

-- Open discussion with the team.
+- Open discussion with the team (Q&A).
 We let them ask questions and share their opinion about what we should add into the pipeline.